 He leant himself back against the coolness of the bench and closed his eyes.
 He could just make out the sounds of terrified screams coming from behind him, and he tried to block them out as best he could by humming the song he and Lisa had danced to at their wedding.
-He couldn’t hear the melody above the din, but he sang the lyrics to the song in his head in an attempt to keep his mind focused.
+He couldn’t hear the melody above the din, but he screamed the lyrics to the song in his head in an attempt to keep his mind focused.

 Daniel had never believed in God or a higher power of any kind, but he hoped with all of his broken heart that Lisa would be waiting for him, that something existed beyond this life.
 He tried to keep her beautiful face in the foremost part of his mind, sure, that if he concentrated hard enough, she would come, take his hand and lead him into whatever lay beyond.

 The roaring became almost unbearable and the small strands of fear that he had managed to keep at bay for the past two years suddenly grew into large slimy, black tendrils inside of him.